retigra/ZabbixCI/docs/tutorials/quickstart.md

 To install ZabbixCI, use the following command, this will install ZabbixCI and all it's dependencies:

-'pip install zabbixci'
+`pip install zabbixci`

+> [!IMPORTANT]
-> [!IMPORTANT] Some Linux distributions do not allow you to install Python packages directly via pip.
+> Some Linux distributions do not allow you to install Python packages directly via pip.
 > If this is the case, you can use a Python [virtual environment](https://docs.python.org/3/tutorial/venv.html) to run ZabbixCI.

 If for some reason the installation fails with the following error: